briancohan/briancohan.github.io/content/Projects/ARS-Fermi-03RB.md

-Title: Fermi HPCI Pump Room
+Title: Enrico Fermi II NPP - HPCI Pump Room Analysis
 Date: 2011-01-01
-tags:

-Enrico Fermi Nuclear Power Plant
+Role: Fire Protection Engineer
-Detroit Toledo Edison Electric Company
+Client: Detroit Toledo Edison Electric Company
-Newport, MI
+City: Newport, MI
+Tags: FDS, Nuclear, Sprinkler
+img: Fermi 2-main_i.jpg

 Fire Protection Engineer responsible for demonstrating that an adequate level of protection exists with variations in sprinkler and fire alarm systems designs.
 Fire Dynamics Simulator was used to model the hazards in fire compartments to determine if modifications were required or to provide a performance-based justification for the existing configuration.